TatianaSnauwaert/Deep_RU_letters/README.md

 - I have organized the original dataset to make it easier to understand for beginners.
 The updated version can be found on this [link](https://www.kaggle.com/tatianasnwrt/russian-handwritten-letters).

-- Most of the explanations are borrowed from the [Kaggle "Deep Learning" course](https://www.kaggle.com/learn/deep-learning) and this [kernel](https://www.kaggle.com/yassineghouzam/introduction-to-cnn-keras-0-997-top-6/output#Introduction-to-CNN-Keras---Acc-0.997-(top-8%)).
+- Most of the explanations in the jupyter notebook are borrowed from the [Kaggle "Deep Learning" course](https://www.kaggle.com/learn/deep-learning) and this [kernel](https://www.kaggle.com/yassineghouzam/introduction-to-cnn-keras-0-997-top-6/output#Introduction-to-CNN-Keras---Acc-0.997-(top-8%)).
 I will develope a Sequential Convolutional Neural Network for this project.
 I've chosen to build it with keras API (Tensorflow backend) which is very intuitive.
 Firstly, I will prepare the data (handwritten letters images) then i will focus on the CNN modeling and evaluation.

 **The logbook of this project can be found [here](https://docs.google.com/spreadsheets/d/15L4IlWvsdMmVphFHvqlhz3lmE25VTatBQBejyFZUyK0/edit?usp=sharing).** It includes the following tabs: